 - Practical experience takes a central role in the course, with 50% of the course spent in practice placements to gain nursing experience in a variety of healthcare environments.

-- Newly built skills facilities include simulated hospital wards and community home settings, allowing you to learn and practice.
+- Purpose built skills facilities include simulated hospital wards and community home settings, allowing you to learn and practice.

 Not sure which nursing course is for you?
 Read our guide to nursing courses at BU.